sanch03/SanchitsVB/README.md

 # SanchitsVB
 Hey!
-This is where all the Visual Basic programs I maker are, if you want to test any of them, clone this repo and build the projram you want in Visual Studio 2019
+This is where all the Visual Basic programs I maker are, if you want to test any of them, download this repo in a zip (or clone it) and build the projram you want in Visual Studio 2019